Why Rote Memory Doesn’t Help You Learn

 Rote memory has been found to be extremely effective in teaching basic math concepts.
 Studies have shown that rote memory is perhaps the most effective way for primary students to learn counting, addition, subtraction, and multiplication tables.
 Rote memory is also effective for learning basic vocabulary and spelling.

-Rote memory is also good for learning lists of information that does not require any context, such as the state capitals or the states themselves.
+Rote memory is also good for learning lists of information that do not require any context, such as the state capitals or the states themselves.
 Rote memory is also vital for memorizing anything verbatim, such as being able to remember a poem for reciting in a class or memorizing lines for a play.

 In Daily Life